 The school's mission is to provide the education of a diverse student body in a culturally rich and engaging learning environment through quality teaching, research and service.
-Nicholls State University is accredited by the Southern Association of Colleges and Schools.
-In addition to the Universities overall accreditation many independent programs at Nicholls State University have also received specialized accreditation.
-The programs with specialized accreditation include:
+Nicholls State University offers associate's, bachelor's, and master's degree programs from the following colleges and schools:

 - College of Arts and Sciences